codersyacht/maximo-knowledge-center/maximo/system-configuration/platform-configuration/automation-scripts.md

 - Click Create
 - Once the the script is created, the script will be visible with the name in the Scripts list view.
 - Select the newly created script.
-- In the _test-area_ below the attribute settings, add the below content:
+- In the _text-area_ below the attribute settings, add the below content:

 ```python